Kiruthika2084/Devops-professional/Monitoring and Logging.md

   * Use a Lambda function to pass a notification to a Slack channel whenever deployments fail.
   * Push data about deployments or instances to a Kinesis stream to support comprehensive, real-time status monitoring.
   * Use CloudWatch alarm actions to automatically stop, terminate, reboot, or recover Amazon EC2 instances when a deployment or instance event you specify occurs.

+#### CloudTrail

+- **CloudTrail log file integrity validation** - To determine whether a log file was modified, deleted, or unchanged after CloudTrail delivered it
+- When you enable log file integrity validation, CloudTrail creates a hash for every log file that it delivers.
+- Every hour, CloudTrail also creates and delivers a file that references the log files for the last hour and contains a hash of each,called a digest file.
+- The digest files are put into a folder separate from the log files.
+- Each digest file also contains the digital signature of the previous digest file if one exists.